den-materials/data-modeling/readme.md

 ## What are Databases?

 A database is a place where information gets stored in a hard drive - or distributed across multiple hard drives - on a computer somewhere.
-Much like we've been creating and storing data, here and there, a database represents a collection of individual pieces of data stored in a highly structured and searchable way; they represent a model of reality, which why we call them models in MVC.
+Much like we've been creating and storing data, here and there, a database represents a collection of individual pieces of data stored in a highly structured and searchable way; they represent a model of reality, which is why we call them models in MVC.

 Inside a database, we do basic actions like **create**, **read**, **update**, and **destroy** data – hey look, CRUD!

 In modern web development, there are different categories of databases – SQL, NoSQL, Key/Value.
-We're focusing on SQL because historically that's the father to the others, but we have already talked about the others, and will talk more later in the course.
+We're now turning our attention to SQL, because historically that's the father to all other DB types.

 SQL stands for Structured Query Language, and it's a language used to manage and get information from what are considered "relational" databases (we'll talk more about SQL next lesson).